Alumni Hub

 You can follow Clarion West on Bluesky and Instagram, like our Facebook page, or watch our videos on YouTube.
 Tag us in your big announcements, and help share upcoming events!

-LinkedIn: We have a new Clarion West Alumni and Instructors group on LinkedIn for all Six-Week affiliated folks!
+LinkedIn: We have a new Clarion West Alumni and Instructors group on LinkedIn for all Six-Week and Novel Workshop affiliated folks!
 Use this link to request to be added to the group.

-Discord: Clarion West’s community Discord has private channels for Six-Week Workshop alumni.
+Discord: Clarion West’s community Discord has private channels for Six-Week and Novel Workshop alumni.
 Join here and message staff to be added to these channels.

 Subscribe to the Alumni Newsletter